slurmulon/bach/README.md

 All `Elements` must be instantiated in a `Beat` tuple (or implicitly converted into one), and the first parameter of every `Element` is a string formatted in [`scientific pitch notation (SPN)`](https://en.wikipedia.org/wiki/Scientific_pitch_notation) (surrounded with `'` or `"`) such as `'C2'`, which is a second octave `C` note.

-`Beat` durations can also use basic mathematical operators.
+`Beat` can also use basic mathematical operators.
 This makes the translation between sheet music and `bach` an easy task.

 ```
 1 + 1/2 -> Chord'(C2min6')